 Dennis Triggs, who was our organist for 10 years during the 1970s and 1980s, returned to that position after serving at DeWitt Community Church for 17 years.
 A native of Syracuse, he studied organ at Syracuse University with David N. Johnson.
 Dennis has served as accompanist for the Onondaga Community College voice department, organist and pianist for Syracuse Chorale, accompanied a local singing group, The Master’s Touch, in two performances at the White House in 2002 and 2004 and has served as sales representative for L.A.
 Carlson Co., a regional pipe organ builder in the Capital region, conducting organ and church music workshops and recitals on new instruments and dedications.

 Tom Boll, our media specialist since November 2010, has been a member of the congregation since 1983.
 He handles the church website, Facebook page, Twitter and Instagram accounts and edits The Chimes, the church newsletter.
 He is a retired journalist with 32 years’ experience in the field.
 He teaches news literacy and journalism at Onondaga Community College and at the S.I.
 Newhouse School of Public Communications at Syracuse University.
 His wife, Carol, is a public affairs writer at Syracuse University and is a member of the Senior Choir.
-They have three adult children: Bethany, in Singapore; Jonathan, a State Department employee in San Francisco; and Rachel, who lives in Portland, Oregon.
+They have three adult children: Bethany, in Singapore; Jonathan, in San Francisco; and Rachel, in Portland, Oregon.